 “It’s just something that exists as I go about my life that is now in my mind,” Oketani said.
 “It’s just something that I have to carry now.
 The knowledge that this is a thing, and it’s possible, you know.
 It’s kind of scary.”

 According to Cortina, “Education is really important and really powerful in not only challenging white supremacist narratives… but also important in humanizing this community.”

 And in regards to Chapman’s campus, Guevarra said: “We need more diversity, period.”

-In the meantime, Chapman students will continue to fight to raise awareness for the AAPI community, and will continue to seek change from their university.
+In the future, students will continue to fight to raise awareness for the AAPI community, and will continue to seek change from their university.

-“I think the students at Chapman are what makes me feel safer, because there are students who do care… they have always been vocal against the wrongdoings of Chapman’s administration.
-So that’s something that’s at least been comforting, knowing that my peers care.”
+“I think the students at Chapman are what makes me feel safer, because there are students who do care… that’s something that’s at least been comforting, knowing that my peers care.”